 - Code of Conduct Version 2.0 – January 2019

-Individuals or organisations that have substantiated doubts whether a registered agency does comply substantially with the ESG, may address these to EQAR in line with the Complaints Policy.
+Individuals or organisations that have substantiated doubts whether a registered agency does comply substantially with the ESG, may address these in line with EQAR’s Third-Party Complaints Policy.

 The policy elaborates on the Register Committee’s specific understanding and application of the requirements for external reviews of quality assurance agencies.
 Quality assurance agencies seeking to choose a review coordinator other than ENQA should be guided by these minimum requirements.